brownplt/B2T2/Errors.md

 ### schemaTooShort

-The schema specifies that there are two columns.
-But the rows have three columns.
+The schema specifies that there are two columns. have three columns.

 ```lua
 | name    | age    |